-Andre Romelle Young (born February 18, 1965), known by his stage name Dr. Dre, is an American record producer, rapper, entrepreneur, and actor.
+Andre Romelle Young (born February 18, 1965), known by his stage name Dr. Dre, is an American record producer, rapper and entrepreneur.
 He is the founder and current CEO of Aftermath Entertainment and Beats Electronics.
 Dre was previously the co-owner and artist of Death Row Records.

-He has produced albums for and overseen the careers of many rappers, including Snoop Dogg, Eminem, 50 Cent and Game.
+He has produced albums for and overseen the careers of many rappers, including Snoop Dogg, Eminem, Knoc-turn’al, Xzibit, 50 Cent, The Game and more recently Kendrick Lamar.
 He is credited as a key figure in the popularization of West Coast G-funk, a style of rap music characterized as synthesizer-based with slow, heavy beats.
 In 2011, Dr. Dre was ranked as the third richest figure in the American hip hop scene by Forbes with a net worth of $250 million.

 In 1996, he left Death Row to establish his own label, Aftermath Entertainment.
 He produced a compilation album titled Dr. Dre Presents the Aftermath in 1996, and released a solo album titled 2001 in 1999, for which he won the Grammy producer’s award.

 During the 2000s, he focused on production for other artists, while occasionally contributing vocals to songs.
 Dr. Dre signed Eminem and 50 Cent to his record label in 1998 and 2003 respectively, while contributing production on their albums.
 Dr. Dre has also had acting roles in movies such as Set It Off, The Wash and Training Day.
 Rolling Stones ranked Dre at 56 on their list of “100 Greatest Artists of All-Time”.